qudx54632/qudx.github.io/content/teaching/QFT/index.md

 - Path integrals and generating functionals
 - Symmetries and Noether’s theorem
 - Interacting fields and perturbation theory
-- Renormalization and regularization techniques
-- Gauge invariance and the structure of the Standard Model
+- Feynman rules and Feynman diagrams in the phi-4 theory

 ---